MengelCode/finalfate/readme.md

 This HTML 5 space game's first commit has been made the Jul 4, 2019 by Manuel Engel willing to train in JavaScript during the spare-time.

 ## The Game
 This is a low poly 2D space game with differently colored enemies you will find on your way.
 You need to survive avoiding spaceships and missiles.
-The game has five levels and you can play it as a beginner, as a good player, a hard player or as a master.
+The game will have five levels and you can play it as a beginner, as a good player, a hard player or as a master.
 Your goal is to successfully win all levels by shooting the bad guys down and challenging the level bosses.

 ## User Interface
 When playing the game you can see the value of the score, health, lifes and level written at the bottom of the screen in a black horizontal bar.